Check out or latest addition to the product line-up: CYBREI Cranks and components!

 The downsides of velodrome aero testing (compared to outdoor aero testing):

 1.)
 Cost: Renting the velodrome adds to the overall cost of the session.
 However, the runs here are shorter and the test is more efficient overall.
-This means that more configurations can be tested in the same time-span.
+This means that more configurations can be tested in the same time-span and we can actually achieve better value for money with velodrome testing.

 2.)
 Technique: While not particularly difficult, riding on the velodrome is a technique to be mastered and requires some practice in order to produce stable runs.
 For most riders this requires around 15-20min of track time.
 We will of course provide the necessary guidance in order to help you succeed.